General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Return or onward air tickets and all necessary documents for the next destination are required.
 We recommend that passports be valid for six months after intended period of travel.

 Entry RequirementsCanadians require a passport valid for at least six months from date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maximum stay of 45 days.

 show more ...

 US nationals require a passport valid for at least six months from date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maximum stay of 45 days.

 UK nationals require a passport valid for at least six months from date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maximum stay of 45 days.

 Australians require a passport valid for at least six months from date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maximum stay of 45 days.

 South Africans require a passport valid for at least six months from date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maxmum stay of 45 days.

 Irish nationals require a passport valid for at least six months from date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maximum stay of 45 days.

 New Zealand nationals require a passport valid for at least six months after date of arrival, and a visa to enter the Comoros Islands.
-Visas can be obtained on arrival for a fee of US$100.
+Visas can be obtained on arrival for a maximum stay of 45 days.

 There is a risk of malaria throughout the year, and dengue fever outbreaks occur.
 Travellers should protect themselves against insect bites as far as possible and take a malaria prophylaxis.
 No vaccinations are required to visit Comoros but vaccinations for hepatitis A, hepatitis B, and typhoid are recommended.
 If you are spending a lot of time outdoors where you may be exposed to wild animals then a rabies vaccination might be worthwhile.
 Visitors should drink bottled or boiled water as a preventative measure.
 Medical facilities are limited and medications may not be available.
 Travellers are advised to bring their own personal medical kit, all required medications, and to take out comprehensive travel insurance.